Parts of a Hammer (Explained with Pictures)

 7. Handle

-If one basic element to every hammer is the head, the other is the handle.
-Most hammers have a very simple handle.
-It’s just a stick of wood.
-Some might have a handle made out of some kind of metal if used for specialty purposes.
-But all of them will have a handle of some kind.
+If one essential element of every hammer is the head, the other is the handle.
+Most hammers have a very simple handle made of wood.
+However, some models have metal or fiberglass handles.

 8. Grip

-If you have something made of rubber slipped around the handle, that’s the grip.
-You aren’t going to find a grip on every hammer, because it’s not needed.
+The rubber sleeve around the handle is the grip.
+You aren’t going to find a grip on every hammer because it’s not needed.
 If you need a hammer where maintaining a solid hold on it is crucial, you’ll need a grip.
-If you’re driving in tent spikes, then you don’t.
+If you’re driving in tent spikes, you don’t.

 We also recently published a post where we go over ALL the 22 types of hammers and their unique uses.